What we care about

 Food / Catering

 A healthy diet is an important prerequisite for physical and mental well-being.
-It is therefore important to us to support our employees* in achieving a balanced diet.
+It is therefore important to us to support our employees in having a balanced diet.
 Fruit is available free of charge to employees at many locations.
-Attention is also paid to where the fruit comes from.
-Regional, seasonal and certified organic fruit helps to reduce the ecological footprint of our catering.
-In addition to mobility and buildings, food and its emissions have a major impact on the climate.
+We make sure to source regional, seasonal and certified organic fruit.
+In addition to mobility and buildings, nutrition and its emissions also have a major impact on the climate.
 Around 30% of global greenhouse gas emissions are caused by food.

-Catering is not just about eating, it is also an opportunity for exchange and networking among employees.
-The companies of the Amstein + Walthert Group provide the appropriate setting with their break rooms and cafeterias.
-We are pleased that these facilities are gladly used for joint breaks and lunch.
+Breaks always offer opportunities for exchange and networking among employees.
+The companies of the Amstein + Walthert Group offer the right environment for this purpose in the form of break rooms and cafeterias.
+We are pleased to see that these facilities are appreciatively used for shared breaks and lunch.

-At our largest site in Zurich (around 500 employees), our employees* can enjoy meals in the AWlino staff restaurant.
+At our largest site in Zurich (around 500 employees), our employees can enjoy meals in the AWlino staff restaurant.
 Four menus are available every day.
-The daily changing menu consists of a "Globetrotter" menu with meat, fish or poultry, a local and a vegetarian menu, and alternately a pasta dish or pizza.
-The whole offer is rounded off by a rich salad buffet.
+The new daily menu consists of a "Globetrotter" menu with meat, fish or poultry, a local and a vegetarian menu, and alternately a pasta dish or pizza.
+The whole offer is rounded off with a hearty salad buffet.
 The menus are cooked on site by Catering Services Migros.

 The apples for the apple campaign in the winter season are purchased directly from local farmers.

-The food also generates waste - whether organic or through packaging.
-You can find more information on this in the entry Waste.
+The food also generates waste—whether organic or through packaging.
+You can find more information on this in the Waste section.

-We recycle around 48% of our waste.
-The reason for the low recycling rate in 2018 was the move of our headquarters in Zurich to the Andreasturm.
+We recycle around 47% of our waste.
+The reason for the low recycling rate in 2018 was due to the relocation of our headquarters in Zurich to the Andreasturm.
 During the move, a lot of material was disposed of without implementing separate collection.

 The operational waste of A+W Zurich is used for energy recovery in the Hagenholz waste-to-energy plant.
-Paper and cardboard are collected separately at all locations and sent for recycling.
+Paper and cardboard are collected separately at all locations and recycled.

 At some company sites, organic waste is also collected separately.
-In Zurich, for example, the organic waste from the AWlino staff restaurant is used by a specialised company to generate gas.
-In 2019, 1,560 kg of organic waste was converted into biogas through consistent collection in Zurich.
+In Zurich, for example, the organic waste from the AWlino staff restaurant is used by a specialised company to produce gas.
+In 2020, 1,000 kg of organic waste was converted into biogas through consistent collection in Zurich.

 Waste glass, PET, aluminium and batteries

-Aluminium cans are not yet collected separately at all locations.
-Separate collection makes sense from an energy point of view and with regard to the conservation of resources.
 The extraction of aluminium from the raw material bauxite is very energy-intensive.
 The use of recycled aluminium can save up to 95% energy.
 The aluminium waste also contains the coffee capsules.
-At the Zurich site, for example, the Nespresso capsules are collected and recycled by the manufacturer.
+At the sites in Zurich, Frauenfeld, Bern and Lucerne, the Nespresso capsules are collected and recycled by the manufacturer.
 Biogas is produced from the coffee grounds.
-The aluminium is melted down and used to make window frames, bicycles and engine blocks, for example.
+The aluminium is melted down and used, for example, to make window frames, bicycles or engine blocks.

-Batteries have a high environmental impact, but are still necessary for many applications.
+Batteries have a high environmental impact but are nevertheless necessary for many applications.
 They are collected and recycled.